winkeung/visual_proof_of_chain_rule/README.md

 ### Projection on x-y plane
 ![Alt text](images/xy.png)

-Some discuessions on the meaning of dx:
+Some discuessions on the meaning of *dx*:

 [Putting Differentials Back into Calculus](http://math.oregonstate.edu/bridge/papers/differentials.pdf)